shwethaar/shwethaar/README.md

 Hi, I’m @shwethaar!
-- I’m currently working at IBM India as an intern in Salesforce.
+- I’m currently working at IBM India as an intern.
 - Aspiring to be a Machine Learning Engineer.

 Find my profiles here: